Connect with others who understand.

 • High glucose (blood sugar) levels

-People with metabolic syndrome also have a higher risk of liver disease and kidney disease.
-Both of these diseases are associated with a decrease in life expectancy among people with psoriasis.
+People with metabolic syndrome have a higher risk of liver disease and kidney disease.
+Both of these diseases are associated with a lower life expectancy among people with psoriasis.

 Lifestyle changes are key to preventing and treating metabolic syndrome.
-Some people with metabolic syndrome may need medications to control their high cholesterol and blood pressure.
-Getting regular physical activity, maintaining a healthy weight, and eating a healthy diet are also essential steps to prevent or treat metabolic syndrome.
+Some people with metabolic syndrome may need medications to control their high cholesterol, blood sugar level, and blood pressure.
+Exercising regularly, managing weight, and eating a balanced diet may also help prevent or treat metabolic syndrome.

 Cardiovascular Disease

-The connection between psoriasis and cardiovascular disease is rooted in inflammation.
-Researchers believe that chronic inflammation in moderate to severe psoriasis may impact the heart and blood vessels.
-This can increase the risk of cardiovascular disease and raise the risk of a life-threatening heart attack or stroke.
+The connection between psoriasis and cardiovascular disease is linked to inflammation.
+Researchers believe chronic inflammation in moderate to severe psoriasis may impact the heart and blood vessels.
+This can increase the risk of cardiovascular disease.
+It may also raise the risk of a life-threatening heart attack or stroke.

-Risk factors associated with psoriasis and the development of cardiovascular disease include:
+Risk factors associated with psoriasis and heart disease include:

 • Obesity

-• Abnormal cholesterol and blood fat (lipid) levels
+• High cholesterol and lipid (blood fat) levels

 • Diabetes